longern/AnchorLwF/README.md

 ### 3.3 Reference Model

-The reference model must be the same model being fine-tuned.
-It can be any auto-regressive language model that is used as the "teacher" during the knowledge distillation phase, guiding the model's outputs via KL divergence.
+The reference model should be the original pre-trained model or a fixed copy of the checkpoint.
+When employing Low-Rank Adaptation for fine-tuning, the frozen base model without the LoRA adapters—which is essentially the original pre-trained model—can serve as the reference model.

 ## 4. Experiments